-The unforgettable experience starts the moment you enter the doors of Marrakesh.
-This city has an exceptional vibe and it’s one of the most walkable friendly I’ve been to.
-Best things to do in Marrakesh I can give you is to spend a day following tiny little streets of the souks and simply get lost in Medina (the Old Town) in Marrakesh.
-You’ll find here plenty of information on how you can make your stay in Marrakesh unforgettable.
+The unforgettable experience starts the moment you place your footprint in the city of Marrakesh.
+This place is full of exceptional vibe and it’s one of the most walkable friendly I’ve been.
+One of the best things to do in Marrakesh is to sneak through the tiny little streets of the city, wonder around souks and simply get lost in Medina (the Old Town) in Marrakesh.

-Every traveler is able to find these narrow streets of Marrakesh I’m talking about – you don’t need a guide and tons of guidebooks.
-I heard few people saying there’s nothing interesting to find in Marrakesh, although they had read something different before coming here.
-That may happen, if you only follow the main streets, you will end up in the middle of laud souk squares and touristic streets markets, which you definitely find annoying!
+Every traveler is able to find these narrow streets of Marrakesh – you don’t need a guide.
+I heard few people saying there’s nothing interesting to find in Marrakesh..
+If your only focus are main touristic spots, you will definitely end up in the middle of laud souk squares and streets markets, which are more annoying than inspirational!

 Don’t be scared to step aside the main streets to discover the hidden beauty of the narrow pink alleys of this ancient Maroccan city.
 You will notice lots of heavy wooden carved doors, which are inherent part of the pink Maroccan architecture.
-At first I didn’t know where this pink colour is coming from, until I visited Atlas Mountains on the west of Marrakesh.
-It’s the colour of the Atlas Mountains rock that is turned into an infrastructure building material.
+At first I didn’t know what’s the source of this unusual pink colour, until I visited Atlas Mountains on the west of Marrakesh.
+It’s the colour of the Atlas Mountains rocks that is turned into an infrastructure building material.

 Riad – what is it and why it is worth staying there?
 This is a traditional Moroccan house.
 Architectural elements of riads are breath taking.
 The place is a typical Moroccan house with a common area in the middle and number of rooms around the courtyard.
 There will usually be a swimming pool and a pleasant garden in the middle section.
 Nowadays, most of the accommodation offered to tourists are riads.
 Staying little outside the main square has lots of advantages..